nicholaswmin/fsm/README.md

 [^2]: Javascript does not support *multiple inheritance*, a commonly misused
       mechanism that easily leads to various modelling issues.
       On the other hand, *composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.
+      i.e `light.fsm.turnOn` feels misplaced compared to `light.turnOn`.

 [^3]: Describes a function that takes an non-finite/infinite no. of arguments.
       Also called: functions of *"n-arity"* where "arity" = number of arguments.